Written by: Margo Nottoli

-From 2012 until 2020, 1,270 students participated in the North Carolina Outward Bound School-led Outward Bound Families In Need of Services Program for at-risk Florida youth.
+From 2012 until 2020, 1,270 students participated in the North Carolina Outward Bound School-led Outward Bound Families In Need of Services (FINS) Program for youth facing challenges in Florida.

 “Here I am on day 20 of Outward Bound, after paddling for miles and ending at different campsites each night.
 It was quite an experience to have such amazing girls and instructors.
 I think my favorite experience had to be the last day paddling on the Suwannee River.
 On day 16, my team and I decided to paddle a whole 30 miles in one day.
 Being able to drive myself and my team to paddle that many miles shows a lot of encouragement.
 It felt good to challenge myself and actually follow through with it. … On this course, you learn and gain a lot but I think the biggest learning I will take back with me is that there is no bending rules or getting out of something.
 Sometimes, actually, most times, you have to push yourself and get through any obstacle.
 This is what I plan on doing when I get home, because no matter what, what needs to be done isn’t done ’til it is recognized, thought-through, and finished.”